 π¨ Before beginning to use the Quality Assurance tool, it's crucial to set it up in a way that suits our requirements for every existing QA Scorecard.

-π€« If you prefer every QA Scorecard to have a sample of random tickets, there is no need to
+π€« If you prefer every QA Scorecard to have a sample of random tickets, there is no need to configure any filters.

 There are several reasons why reviewing the Settings is important before defining the QA workflow: